mosip/documentation/docs/admin-portal-user-guide.md

 * The system does not fetch the details of decommissioned machines but only shows the active and inactive machines.

 *Note*:
-* Device entity is language agnostic (independent of languages).
+* Machine entity is also language agnostic.

 ![](_images/admin-view-machine.png)